 “You won’t regret taking either”, she says: “But, Miss, you are in Gozo, right!”

 So true!
 For starters, I took the Maltese bread – the bread, they say, one has to try when coming to Malta.
-Crunchy bark, slightly overbaked, worm and soft, it’s served with three small spreads.
+Crunchy bark, slightly overbaked, worm, and soft, it’s served with three small spreads.
 It’s similar to the Arabic appetizers or the meze with Turks and Greeks.
-Homemade bread that you dip in or is spread on, and it may come with salads, sardines, cheese etc. If you ask me, this can come as a full meal given the portion.
+Homemade bread that you dip in or spread on, and may come with salads, sardines, cheese, etc. If you ask me, this can come as a full meal given the portion.

 But, the rabbit stew awaits, served with potato and salad.
 I was brought the smoking hot clay pot that had to be left alone for a while.
 When you finally dig in, you soon lose the fork because of the small bones.
 By the time I finished, all of my fingers were dipped into the stew.
 I wanted to have fish at first given that I was by the sea, but if you want to try the traditional Gozo specialty, the rabbit stew is a must, and quite tasty.
-To paraphrase my waitress, “you did come to Gozo, right!”
+This is among the genuine things to do in Gozo.
+To quote my waitress, “you did come to Gozo, right!”

 The Maltese bread, rabbit stew, along with the big bottle of water and a coffee (that couldn’t help because I was so full that I could fall asleep right then and there), were about 23 Euros at the restaurant at the very beach.
 The bus was a bit late (I could see the road from the restaurant), which gave me time to check out the social media and I eventually began to yawn.
 (It was already 6 pm and my trip started at the St. Julian’s station in Malta at 7,30 that morning.)
 My little gray cells started to turn off “due to digestion”.
 If I were some electrical device, my screen would now probably say: “Overload.
 Service unavailable, please try again later.”